32022 Mounting Plate Installation Manual

 - Install the AC Power Cables to the Power Supplies.

 - Install the second power supply.
 Once installed, if using two or three power supplies, install the two Black Power Supply Standoff Plates to the bottom of the remaining power supplies using the remaining M4 8mm screws.
 Both plates should be installed in the same direction so the plate on the terminal end is right against the lip of the terminal side.
 Install the two 2.5” ¼-20 Carriage Bolts into the center set of holes in the Black Bottom Mounting Plate.
 Put all four bolts through the bottom of the plate so they come out on the side of the previously installed power supply.
 Place a 1.5” Pex Spacer on all four of the Carriage Bolts.
 Place the second power supply on to the Carriage bolts.
 In doing so, use the holes on each plate that are closest to the terminal block.
-Fasten the Carriage Bolts with the four ¼-20 Hex Nuts.
+Fasten the Carriage Bolts with the four ¼-20 Hex Nuts using the 7/16 deep socket or wrench.
 If you fasten them tightly, the Carriage Bolts should pull into the bottom of the plate for a flush fit.

 - Insert the mounting plate into the enclosure.